mukotso/currency-exchange/README.md

-##Currency Exchange Service
+## Currency Exchange Package
 This package provides access to get the exchange amount for any currency

 ## Usage
-The package is configured to be used within the main Petshop project.
-Check out the the project https://github.com/mukotso/petshop for steps on adding this package as a submodule
+The package is configured to be used within the main  project as a local package.
+Check for steps on adding this package as a submodule

-Testing
+## Testing
 To run tests, simply run

 composer test